adankha/Interview-Problems/README.md

 All solutions and explanations are created by Ashour Dankha (unless written otherwise).
 If there is an error in my explanation or code, please let me know! :)

 DISCLAIMER: The problems on this repo are problems I feel would be good interview problems.
-Unless granted permission to post a companies interview question, no question on here has been provided without any special permission first.
+They are not problems I have taken from companies I have interviewed at.
+Unless granted permission to post a companies interview question, I will never post or mention questions that a company has asked me to do.